wunderio/WunderTools/docs/testing.md

 Tests can be found under drupal/tests folder.
 Test are run using Codeception.

-To get started follow these steps:
+To get started, follow these steps:
-1. Uncomment or add selenium role in environment(s) that you will run tests on:
+1. Uncomment or add selenium role in environment(-s) that you will run tests on:

     `- { role: selenium, tags: [ 'selenium' ] }`